Zeex/samp-plugin-jit/README.md

 How it works
 ------------

+It's a pretty simple JIT.

-The code is compiled once and stored in memory for the lifetime of the server, or until the script gets unloaded in case of filterscripts.
+Code is compiled once and stored in memory for the lifetime of the server, or until the script gets unloaded in case of filterscripts.
 Thus there may be a small delay during the server startup.

 Most of the compilation process is a mere translation of AMX opcodes into seuquences of corresponding machine instructions using essentially a giant